The Story of Israel

 Another poetic device is parallelism.
 The order of creation is recorded in symmetrical fashion to add to the beauty of the text.
 On day 1 God creates light; on day 4 he creates the sources of light (sun, moon, stars).
 On day 2 he creates sea and sky; on day 5 he creates fish and birds which live in the sea and sky.
 On day 3 he creates land; on day 6 he creates animals and humans who live on the land.

-In our present culture, when some Christians insist on a six-day creation, this places stumbling blocks in the way of faith for people who accept the consensus of science about the age of the earth.
+In our present culture, when some Christians insist on a six-day creation a few thousand years ago, this places stumbling blocks in the way of faith for people who accept the consensus of science about the age of the earth.
 This is unfortunate since faith and science do not have to be in conflict if we understand the Genesis account of creation as a beautiful, literary masterpiece of poetic language which at the same time declares that God has created everything, no matter how he did it.

 Read Gen. 2